KittyGiraudel/site/_posts/2013-02-27-sassy-media-queries.md

   'Loud', 'Lean', 'Fine', 'Busy', 'Cool', 'Rare', 'Apt', 'Fun', 'Hot', 'Big';
 ```

 Pretty big, right?
-Don't worry, the worst part is over.
-Now it's all about easy and interesting stuff.
+Don’t worry, the worst part is over.
+Now it’s all about easy and interesting stuff.

-### Let's loop!
+### Let’s loop!

 > One loop to rule them all,
 > One loop to bind them,